 - Abdominal pain.

 - Heart attack.

 People who have had a severe allergic reaction are at risk of future reactions.
 Even if your first reaction is mild, future reactions may be more serious.
-That’s why it’s important to take auto-injectable adrenaline if you’re at risk, and to call for emergencies in case of a very serious reaction.
+That’s why it’s essential to take auto-injectable adrenaline if you’re at risk and call for emergencies in case of a severe reaction.

 Understanding anaphylaxis and the things that can trigger this severe allergic reaction will help you manage your condition.

-If you have a history of allergies and / or asthma and have previously had a severe reaction, you are at increased risk of anaphylaxis.
+If you have a history of allergies and asthma and have previously had a severe reaction, you are at increased risk of anaphylaxis.

 Allergists have the training and experience to review their history of allergic reactions, perform diagnostic tests (such as skin tests, blood tests, and oral food tests) to determine their triggers, review treatment options, and teach avoidance techniques.